-These subtle variations are captured in the data-driven KPM but are missed by simpler proxies such as age, \feh, or \alphafe\ that are more useful for modeling global GCE trends.
-Using this more detailed, physically-motivated, and data-driven framework, we find that the Sun’s abundance trend with \tcond\ is not chemically anomalous but lies within a statistically expected distribution for solar analogs.
+These subtle variations are captured in the data-driven KPM but are missed by simpler proxies such as age, \feh, or \alphafe\ that are more useful for modeling global GCE trends. {We note that \tcond\ does not enter the KPM in any way.
+The model is fit solely to elemental abundances and decomposes them into core-collapse and Type Ia enrichment components without reference to refractory or volatile classification.
+There is therefore no a priori reason for the inferred KPM parameters to correlate with \tcond\ gradients.
+Importantly, systematic \tcond\ variations are visible directly in the data prior to any KPM modeling.
+In Figure~\ref{fig:ex_xmg} presents purely observational [X/Mg]–[Mg/Fe] sequences, with no KPM analysis applied, and shows clear, monotonic changes with \tcond.
+The presence of these structured \tcond\ trends in the raw abundance data demonstrates that the correlations are not imposed by the KPM, but instead reflect underlying nucleosynthetic yield physics.} Using this more detailed, physically-motivated, and data-driven framework, we find that the Sun’s abundance trend with \tcond\ is not chemically exceptional but lies within a statistically expected distribution for solar analogs.

+{We therefore interpret our results as demonstrating that Galactic chemical evolution accounts for the dominant contribution to \tcond\ slope variation among solar analogs and is sufficient to explain the Sun’s abundance pattern within the observed scatter.
+Additional processes may contribute at a lower level but are not required by the data and are not resolvable with the current heterogeneous survey sample.
+Survey-level systematics may also broaden or distort the detailed \tcond\ slope distributions, reinforcing that our conclusions are limited to robust, population-level trends that are consistent across independently analyzed datasets.}